add2cal/add-to-calendar-button/README.md

 }
 ```

-If you want to be more precise, you can also write something like `tag.startsWith('ion-')` to apply this rule only to tags starting with "add-".
+If you want to be more precise, you can also write something like `tag.startsWith('add-')` to apply this rule only to tags starting with "add-".

 <br />